Found in Europe:

 7th Armd Div Patch

-If you have any information on any of these items, please contact Wesley Johnston
+If you have any information on any of these items or if you have found an item, please contact Wesley Johnston

 Contents